Facebook video ads can be a powerful way to reach your target audience and drive conversions.

 Your written content should be the foundation for all of your video ads, no matter what the purpose.

 Keep in mind that this is not just any type of writing; it is specifically designed to grab attention quickly, so it must be easy-to-read and engaging while still being simple and straightforward.

 In my experience, in the world of Facebook video ads, you can never have too much polish.

 For my own ad campaigns, I’ve noticed that video ads with lower budgets do perform better than those with higher budgets.
-If a video ad is made correctly, then it doesn’t need a budget as high as it would if it were poorly done.
+If a video ad is made correctly, then it doesn’t need a big budget.

 You want them to click play on the ad because of how appealing the thumbnail is, not because they think it might be something else entirely.

 It’s also important to make sure that your logo isn’t in the thumbnail image or in any part of your video ad, so that people don’t associate your company with other businesses when they see your video appear.